See Japan from your own folding bicycle!

 NOTE: Accommodations will vary: sometimes in the traditional Japanese style: Tatami rooms, futons, shared sleeping spaces, and shared bathrooms.
 Sometimes we will stay at Western-style hotels.
 Single occupancy available for additional fee.

-PLEASE NOTE: I am generally unable to accommodate special diets, including strictly gluten-free, vegetarian/vegan, Kosher, Halal, or other special diets.
-Allergies can typically be accommodated.
+IMPORTANT NOTE: I am unable to accommodate special diets, including strictly gluten-free, vegetarian/vegan, Kosher, Halal, etc. Allergies can typically be accommodated.
 Please inquire.)

 How much does the tour cost?